reactive-python/reactpy/docs/source/adding-interactivity/components-with-state.rst

             :lines: 12-33
             :emphasize-lines: 2

-        The scheduled re-render of ``App`` has just begun.
+        The scheduled re-render of ``Gallery`` has just begun.
 IDOM has now updated its internal state store such that, the next time we call ``use_state`` we will get back the updated value of ``index``.